 Shrubbery, April 2.

-WHENEVER you set out on a botanical excursion, remember to put your magnifying glass and dissecting instruments into your pocket, that you may not be obliged to neglect those flowers that are small, for want of this precaution.
-Always gather several flowers of the same kind, if possible; some just opening; and others with the seed-vessels almost ripe: and as I intend to select our examples from plants of British growth, you must seek for them growing wild in their native fields, and not confine your walks within the limits of a garden wall.
-Thus, I hope, you will obtain health and a knowledge of vegetables at the same time.
-That nothing might be left undone by Linnæus, the great master of method and arrangement, to render the acquisition of his favourite science easy, he has divided the orders, when numerous, into several divisions, each including one or more genera, which is a means of diminishing the pupil's labour.
-Let us suppose that you have a plant under observation, belonging to an order that contains a great number of genera: you are confused, and know not to which to apply it.
-But on remarking these divisions, you are enabled to place it among a few of its brethren : there remains but little difficulty to discover its peculiar marks, and to assure yourself of the identical plant.
-The first class, MCNANDRIA, contains but two orders, both depending upon the number of the pistils.
+HENEVER you set out on a botanical excursion, remember to put your magnifying glass and dissecting instruments into your pocket, that you may not be obliged to neglect those flowers that are small, for want of this precaution.
+Always gather several flowers of the same kind, if possible; some just opening, and others with the seed-vessels almost ripe: and as I intend to select our examples from plants of British growth, you must seek for them growing wild in their native fields; nor confine your walks within the limits of a garden wall.
+Thus I hope you will obtain health, and a knowledge of vegetables at the same time.
+That nothing might be left undone by Linnæus, the great muster of method and arrangement, to reader the acquisition acquisition of his favourite science easy, he has divided the orders, when numerous, into several divisions, each including one or more genera, which is a means of diminishing the pupil's labour.
+Let us suppose, that you have a plant under observation, belonging to an order that contains a great number of genera: you are confused, and know not to which to apply it.
+But on remarking these divisions, you are enabled to place it among a few of its brethren, there remains but little difficulty to discover its peculiar marks, and assure vourself of the identical plant.
+The first class, Monandria, contains but two orders, both depending upon the number of the pointals.
 Most of these plants are natives of India.
 Our ditches and muddy ponds, however, produce one example, that you may easily procure.
-It is called Marestail, (Hippuris,) and has neither calyx nor blossom.
-Its single stamen grows upon the receptacle, terminated by an anther slightly cloven, behind which you will find the pistil, with its awl-shaped stigma, tapering to a point.
-The stem is straight and jointed; and the leaves grow in whorls, round the joints; at the base of each leaf is a flower, so that the number of flowers and leaves is equal.
+It is called Mare's-tail (Hippuris) has neither empalement nor blossom.
+Its single stamen grows upon the receptacle, terminated by an anther slightly cloven, behind which you will find the pointal, with its awl-shaped stigma, tapering to a point.
+The stem is straight and jointed, and the leaves grow in whorls round the joints; at the base of each leaf is a flower, so that the number of flowers and leaves is equal.
 Its season of flowering is the month of May.
-As there are but few objects of native growth to arrest our attention in this class, we will proceed to the next, or the class DIANDRIA.
+As there are but few objects of native growth to arrest our attention in this class, we will proceed to the next.